 When it comes to the giving of money, the virtue most in demand we call generosity.
 In Aristotelian terms, generosity names the middle state avoiding the extremes of being ‘stingy,’ on the one hand, and ‘wasteful,’ on the other, with one’s wealth.
 It describes the quality– not quantity– of one’s giving, which is to say that how much one gives means little, since Aristotle suggests that those of modest means as well as the very wealthy can be equally generous.
 What matters, rather, is that you “give to the right people, the right amounts, at the right time, and […] with pleasure or without pain.”

-If one gives money away primarily out of guilt, to right a wrong, with a desire for prestige or reward, or with the expectation of influence, the virtue of generosity, strictly speaking, is disengaged.
-Other virtues might be, however– the virtue of justice, for instance, may be in play.
-Much of the time, too, we give with mixed motives, so that giving may be virtuous in one sense but not in another (Plato would disagree, but this is another matter).
+One often gives with mixed motives.
+One may practice philanthropy less out of generosity that out of guilt, to right a wrong, with a desire for prestige or reward, or with the expectation of influence. giving may be virtuous in one sense but not in another (Plato would likely disagree, but this is another matter).
 The important thing is that to give virtuously you have to have a clear sense of not only why you are giving but also how those to whom you are giving understand the situation.

 This is why, at Remington Weld, before we begin to discuss “strategy” and what you hope to achieve with your philanthropy, you should be prepared to endure a series of more or less Socratic interrogations designed to help you more clearly discern who you really are, who you think you are, and, perhaps, who you are trying to become through the practice of philanthropy.